Dr. Lambl

 A synthesis of current research on the treatment of knee osteoarthritis — presented in three parts, by patient age group.

-Knee Arthritis in Ages 0–30: What Current Research Says
+Knee Arthritis in Ages 0–30: What the Research Says

 Epidemiology

-• ACL injuries in children and teens are increasing sharply, prompting national audits of how care is delivered PMID:41747609.
+• ACL injuries in children and teens are rising sharply, prompting national audits like the UK's PANA study, which found wide variability in how pediatric ACL injuries are managed PMID:41747609.

 Cause Factors